Senior Advocacy Associate

 - Ability to differentiate between and appropriately manage 501(c)(3) and 501(c)(4) activities

 The position requires a minimum of a bachelor’s degree or equivalent with at least three years of experience working in the legislative or executive branch of government in public policy, advocacy, legislative bill drafting, tracking and analysis.
 A background in Social Science, Political Science, Public Administration, and/or an associated subject is desirable.

-Please submit your resume to Carrie Jenkins at Carrie@ExcelinEd.org.
+Please submit your resume, cover letter and salary requirements to Carrie Jenkins at Carrie@ExcelinEd.org.
 You will be contacted if selected for further consideration.